Danubio80/Danubio80/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning .NET
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on TIC
-- 📫 How to reach me ...
+- 📫 How to reach me dandevrio@gmail.com

 <!---
 Danubio80/Danubio80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.